 Go for a Drive

-Need to go to the store?
-Take a few extra minutes and go for a drive.
+Take a few minutes by yourself and go for a drive.

 Play your favorite tunes and drive around and look at holiday lights and décor.